-While most people know that being a sex worker is illegal in Miami, few realize that those who solicit sex workers can also be prosecuted in court.
-However, before a person can be convicted of this offense, prosecutors must be able to establish that the defendant induced, bribed, or solicited someone to engage in any of the following kinds of activities:
+Solicitation of Prostitution and Other Solicitation Crimes in Miami Before a person can be convicted of any kind of solicitation, prosecutors must be able to establish that the defendant induced, bribed, or solicited someone to engage in any of the following kinds of activities:

 - Lewdness, which includes any indecent or obscene act